NickTikhonov/mechanical-kurt/README.md

 ```

 The **logo_path** parameter should be the path relative to the public folder.
 Twitter API keys are required to use the
-twitter streaming service.
+twitter streaming service. **leaderboard_blacklist** should contain twitter usernames excluded from the leaderboard.
 To launch the portal locally, run the following in the project root:

 ```
 meteor --settings settings.json